rafael-santiago/kryptos/doc/BUILD.md

 # Build instructions

-In this document you find basic information about how to build the ``kryptos`` (a.k.a. libkryptos) besides advanced build commands destinated for contributors.
+In this document you find basic information about how to build ``kryptos`` (a.k.a. libkryptos) besides advanced build commands destinated for contributors.

 ## Cloning the kryptos repository